da5nsy/ReproducibleResearch/episodes/step1Folders.md

 ### In this lesson, we have learnt:

-- How to plan our research by considering Standard Operating Procedures, Data Management Plans and implementing a folder structure
+- How to plan our research by considering Data Management Plans and implementing a folder structure

 - To keep a copy of raw data safe and secure separate to our working data